deathworlders/online/content/book/deathworlders/chapter-19-baptisms.md

 "I know, right?"
 Adam nodded, then sobered. “‘But he said he regretted it afterwards.
 Said he could have got more done if he’d stayed frosty, yeah?”

 "I guess…" Sara thought about it.
 “It’s been, like, two weeks hasn’t it?
 Nearly.
-Yeah, it was on Saturday the week before last wasn’t it, and then... wow that time’s gone fast hasn’t it?
+Yeah, it was on Saturday the week before last wasn’t it, and then...wow that time’s gone fast hasn’t it?
 All those scientists and reporters and everyone coming and going and everything…”

 "More of them today.
 Apparently some really rich dude wants to give us a whole load of money, it’s big news."

 "Oh yeah?
 Who’s the really rich dude?"

-"Some guy called, uh...
-Moses… something."
+"Some guy called, uh...Moses… something."

 "Moses Byron?
 Mum and Dad talk about him a lot, like he’s… like, they think that all businessmen should be like him, they say he’s  really honest and he’s one of those people who got money and *didn’t* turn into an asshole, and he’s making the world a better place and stuff.
 He’s, like, the *only* person in a suit I’ve ever heard them say something nice about."